Crossing the Line of Ludicrous (LOL)

 A Google search provides some answers:

 A definition of surgical strike can include legal and political definitions.
-Militarily speaking, a universally held definition involves some form of aircraft targeting pre-defined enemy areas – this involves precision-guided weapon systems.
+Militarily speaking, a universally held definition involves some form of aircraft targeting pre-defined enemy areas and this involves precision-guided weapon systems.

-Just prior to an airstrike occurring, in this scenario: Pakistan’s Air Defense Alert SOP would have alerted Pakistan the moment India’s aircraft took off, automatically engaging Pakistan’s Air Defense Systems.
+Just prior to an air-strike occurring in this scenario: Pakistan’s Air Defence Alert SOP would have alerted Pakistan the moment India’s aircraft took off, automatically engaging Pakistan’s Air Defence Systems.

 Further, there is a hotline contact between the Directors General Military Operations (DGMO) of Pakistan and India.
-Every week, they routinely apprise one another of their troops’ activities, etc. The same day this call was made, the DGMO of India did not communicate any incident to the DGMO of Pakistan.
+Every week, both DGMO of Pakistan and India apprise one another of their troops’ activities, etc. The same day this scheduled call was made, the DGMO of India did not communicate any incident to the DGMO of Pakistan.
 Pakistan would later come to hear of the ‘strike’ in the media.

 Kashmir is a nuclear flashpoint.
-Every inch of the Line of Control (LOC) is guarded by ground troops on both sides.
+Every inch of the LOC is guarded by ground troops on both sides.
 It seems reasonable to conclude that if a strike occurred, it would have been considered an act of war and we all would have heard about it.
-Additionally, I was traveling throughout Kashmir in 2016 (and again this summer) and heard nothing about this from the locals – a highly communicative culture.
+Additionally, I was travelling throughout Kashmir in 2016 (and again this summer) and heard nothing about this from the locals, who are a highly communicative culture with knowledge-sharing a cornerstone of their very survival.

-After approximately 6 months of the original ‘complaint’, India came up with a video and some satellite imagery which – in and of itself – does not prove anything.
-Some of India’s own media and members of Parliament have called into question the veracity of the claims.
+After approximately 6 months of the original ‘complaint’, India came up with a blurred video and some satellite imagery which – in and of itself – does not prove anything, no matter how many times you repeat it.
+Zee News and India Today offered conflicting reports of “exclusively shared” video ‘evidence’ from drone and helmet cam footage.
 The Indian Information Ministry offered a different account from that of its own military operations.
+The bungled media coverage has resulted in some members of India’s parliament questioning the veracity of the claims.

 Pakistan, for its part, took foreign media (approximately 50 journalists) within a couple of days to the location on Pakistan’s side, where nothing closely resembling a strike was detected, as an easily discovered CNN report corroborates.
 Further, Pakistan offered a joint investigation into the matter – which India rejected.

-This month, India’s Defense Minister, Nirmala Sitharaman, announced organizing events from September 28 to 30 to commemorate the valour of soldiers as part of a national strike day.
+This month, India’s Defence Minister, Nirmala Sitharaman, announced events from Sept 28 to 30 to commemorate the valour of soldiers as part of a national ‘strike’ day, and the Indian COAS is engaged in back to back media appearances for the past couple of days, oddly enough.

 Political pressure has morphed into political posturing; and in its blind quest for domination and power, India has recently crossed a non-sensical line that is nothing more than an attempt to divert attention from the Kashmiri uprising.

-My parents used to tell us kids: If you don’t stand for something, you’ll fall for anything.
-They insisted I grow up with a thorough, varied education and travel the world – to immerse myself in reality and not be completely dependent on what I see on TV or read in the papers.
+My parents insisted us kids grow up with a thorough, varied education and travel the world – to immerse ourselves in reality and not be completely dependent on what we saw on TV or read in the papers.
 Educationists call this experiential learning.

 To this day, education is one of my greatest passions and world travel has become one of my greatest teachers.